EnigmaCurry/curlbomb/README.md

 GatewayPorts setting turned on to allow remote clients to connect to this port.
 See sshd_config(5).

-`--ssl CERTIFICATE` Run the HTTP server with TLS encryption.
-Give the full path to your SSL certificate, optionally PGP encrypted.
+`--ssl [CERTIFICATE]` Run the HTTP server with TLS encryption.
+Optionally provide the full path to your SSL certificate, which may be PGP encrypted.
 The file should contain the entire certificate chain, including the CA certificate, if any.
+If no SSL certificate path is provided, a temporary self-signed certificate will be generated for the current curlbomb session and `--pin` will be turned on implicitly.

+`--pin` Pin the SSL certificate fingerprint into the client curl command.
+This is used to bypass the root CA store of the client machine, and to tell it exactly what the server's SSL certificate looks like.
+This is useful for man-in-the-middle attack mitigation, as well as when using self-signed certificates.
+This makes the client command quite a bit longer than usual.

 `--survey` Only print the curl (or wget) command.
 Don't redirect to a shell command.
 Useful for testing script retrieval without running